Glenville F.C.

 Glenville F.C. are a football club from Palmerstown, Dublin City in Ireland.
 The club plays at Palmerstown Community School.
 Glenville compete in the Leinster Senior League.

 The club colours are white and blue with a home kit of white shirts, blue shorts and blue socks.
+Established in 1997 by patrons of the Silver Granite pub, the club was reformed in 2000 and entered the Leinster Senior League (LSL) in 2003.
+The team achieved six promotions in the next six years to make it to the LSL Senior 1A division in 2009.

-The club competed in the FAI Cup in 2013, making it to the last 32.
-They qualified again in 2015 but were knocked out in the first round.
+The club qualified for the 2010 FAI Cup and beat UCC to set up a home draw against the reigning League of Ireland champions Bohemians.
+Glenville also competed in the FAI Cup in 2013, making it to the last 32.
+They qualified again in both 2015 and 2017 but failed to make it past the first round on either occasion.